 During grad school, I also spent some time as a substitute teacher at my former high school.
 Remember the teacher who agreed to be my independent study advisor?
 Well, when I started subbing, she had newly taken over the creative writing classes.
 When I wasn’t assigned a class, I’d spent my time in her room, working with her students.
 I got to know so many awesome teens who continue to inspire my characters and stories.
 I also learned that I really enjoy working with students one-on-one, which has led me to become a college writing tutor.

 Shortly after I graduated from my MFA in May of 2012, I had the beginnings of the idea for Crossing the Line.
 I knew it was unlike anything I had ever written before, and I was pretty sure it would be the one.
-You can read about the entire process, from inspiration to book sale, here.

 Now I get to do the job that third grade me thought was too much of a long shot to seriously consider.
 It’s pretty amazing!